singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 First things first.

 #### 1. Web Configuration
 To make sure that the site works properly in production environment, we need to first open up and correct some settings in the file here `/my-site-root/source/admin/index.ejs`.
-Change the directory path according to your site location and scroll down to line 35-40 or so, where you'll find the following:
+Change the directory path according to your site location, open the file in a text editor and scroll down to line 35-40 or so, where you'll find the following:

 ```
 # Make sure to change this for production
 production: